 Records showed that fire detection equipment, such as smoke detectors and emergency lighting, were regularly tested and firefighting equipment, such as fire extinguishers, were regularly serviced.
-A fire risk assessment had been completed by an external company in April 2018.
-The assessment showed all identified risks had been addressed.
+A fire risk assessment had been completed internally with the most recent review in May 2018.

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
 The provider had registered with the Health and Safety Executive in line with recent changes to legislation relating to radiography.
-Local rules for each X-ray unit were available in line with the current regulations.
-The provider used digital X-rays and had rectangular collimators fitted to all but one of the X-ray units to reduce the dose of radiation received by patients.
-The practice manager said the missing rectangular collimator would be replaced.
+The practice had one orthopantomogram.
+Local rules were available in line with the current regulations.
+The provider used digital X-rays to reduce the dose of radiation received by patients.

-We saw evidence that the dentist justified, graded and reported on the radiographs they took.
+We saw evidence that the orthodontist justified, graded and reported on the radiographs they took.
 The practice carried out radiography audits every year following current guidance and legislation.

-Clinical staff completed continuing professional development in respect of dental radiography.
+Clinical staff completed continuing professional development (CPD) in respect of dental radiography.